-Vitamin D aside, almost every nutrient your body uses to keep you healthy and functioning comes ultimately from your diet.
+Vitamin D aside, almost every nutrient your body uses to keep you healthy and functioning comes, ultimately, from your diet.
 Even the nutrients your body manufactures internally require access to nutritional building blocks to create the end nutrients from.
 And these building blocks usually come from – you guessed it – the food you eat.

 Digestion is the process of breaking down your food to extract the energy and nutrients from it.
 So it makes sense that a healthy digestive system allows your body to get the most from the food you eat.
-In turn, this means that a healthy gut helps to ensure all the other systems in your body get the nutrients they need to work optimally.
+In turn, this means that a healthy gut helps to support all the other systems in your body get the nutrients they need to work optimally.

 The idea that intestinal health directly affects general wellness isn’t a new one.
 Millennia ago in ancient Greece, Hippocrates – the physician whose name lives on in our modern Hippocratic Oath – insisted that all health problems began in the gut.

 While researchers today might not agree that “all” problems start there, they’ve certainly uncovered a direct link.
-That’s because we now know that anywhere up to 80% of your body’s immune cells are located within your digestive tract.
-This isn’t actually surprising when you consider that many of the threats your immune system is designed to protect you from get into your body in the first place via your mouth.
+That’s because we now know that anywhere up to 70% of your body’s immune cells are located within your digestive tract.
+This isn’t actually surprising when you consider that many of the threats your immune system is designed to protect you from, get into your body in the first place via your mouth.

 You’ve probably heard the saying “butterflies in your stomach” to describe feeling nervous.
 Or how about getting “a gut feel” for someone you’ve just met, or “feeling your stomach sink with dread”?
 You might have always assumed these were just turns of phrase – quirks of the English language.
 However, science is now showing a clear link between your emotions and your digestive tract.